Bug report #2038

 r11831 introduced the feature to cache rendering whenever possible.
 However this new functionality has disabled the number of features to draw before updating the display.

-#2 Updated by Steven Mizuno almost 11 years ago
+#2 Updated by Steven Mizuno over 11 years ago

 Actually, it is partially working on the initial rendering - after a layer is drawn, it is displayed.
 This appears to be an unintended consequence.